Nucleon Isovector Axial Form Factors: Conclusions and Comparison with Previous Calculations

 A comparison of lattice results from various collaborations for all the above quantities was presented recently in Ref.~\cite{Park:2021ypf}.
-The charges $g_{A,S,T}$ have also been reviewed by FLAG~\cite{FlavourLatticeAveragingGroupFLAG:2021npn,FlavourLatticeAveragingGroup:2019iem,Park:2021ypf}.
-Since then, new results have been presented in Refs.~\cite{Alexandrou:2021wzv,Djukanovic:2022wru,Tsuji:2022ric}.
+The charges $g_{A,S,T}$ have also been reviewed by FLAG~\cite{FlavourLatticeAveragingGroupFLAG:2021npn,FlavourLatticeAveragingGroup:2019iem}.
+Since then, new results have been presented in Refs.~\cite{Alexandrou:2021wzv,Djukanovic:2022wru,Tsuji:2022ric,Alexandrou:2022dtc}.
 The full list of relevant publications that have included $N \pi$ states in the analysis of ESC and checked whether form-factors satisfy the PCAC relation are~\cite{Jang:2019vkm,RQCD:2019jai,Park:2021ypf,Alexandrou:2020okk,Djukanovic:2022wru,Tsuji:2022ric}.
-We first summarize the results and important points made in each of these calculations, and then show a comparison of $G_A(Q^2)$ obtained by the various collaborations in Fig.~\ref{fig:GA_comparison}.
+We first summarize the results and the important features in each of these calculations, and then show a comparison of $G_A(Q^2)$ obtained by the various collaborations in Fig.~\ref{fig:GA_comparison}.
 Results for the charges are compared in Table~\ref{tab:final_Comp}.

-The observation that the form factors extracted using the spectrum from the nucleon 2-point function fail to satisy the PCAC relation Eq.~\eqref{eq:PCAC} was made in Ref.~\cite{Rajan:2017lxk}.
-The possible cause, enhanced contributions of multi-hadron ($N\pi$) excited states in the axial channel was proposed by B\"ar~\cite{Bar:2018xyi} using a $\chi PT$ analysis.
+The observation that the form factors extracted using the spectrum from the nucleon 2-point function fail to satisfy the PCAC relation Eq.~\eqref{eq:PCAC} was made in Ref.~\cite{Rajan:2017lxk}.
+The possible cause, enhanced contributions of multihadron ($N\pi$) excited states in the axial channel was proposed by B\"ar~\cite{Bar:2018xyi} using a $\chi PT$ analysis.
 This was confirmed using the data for the three-point function with the insertion of the $A_4$ current in Ref.~\cite{Jang:2019vkm}.
-This data-driven analysis, including only the lowest $N \pi$ excited state, found that the ESC to the $\GP(Q^2)$ and $G_P(Q^2)$ form factors were about 35\%, while that in $G_A(Q^2)$ could be $O(5\%)$ as the latter is affected only at one-loop in $\chi PT$.
-This level of contamination in $G_A(Q^2)$ is consistent with what is observed in the axial charge $g_A$ extracted from the forward matrix element.
-Below, we present a brief comparison of our results with other lattice calculations published in~\cite{RQCD:2019jai,Park:2021ypf,Alexandrou:2020okk,Djukanovic:2022wru,Tsuji:2022ric}.
+This data-driven analysis, including only the lowest $N \pi$ excited state, found that the ESC to the $\GP(Q^2)$ and $G_P(Q^2)$ form factors were about 35\%, while that in $G_A(Q^2)$ could be $O(5\%)$ as the latter is affected only at one-loop in $\chi PT$~\cite{Bar:2018akl,Bar:2018xyi}.
+The smallest $Q^2$ data in Tables~\ref{tab:ff-a09m130W} and~\ref{tab:ff-a06m135} in Appendix~\ref{sec:ff-tabs} for the two physical mass ensembles $a09m130W$ and $a06m135$ show $\sim 5\%$, $\sim 45\%$ and $\sim 45\%$ difference between the $\Stwo$ and $\Ssim$ values.
+A $\sim 5\%$ level of effect in $G_A(Q^2)$ is also consistent with what is observed in the axial charge $g_A$ extracted from the forward matrix element as shown in Table~\ref{tab:charge} in Appendix~\ref{sec:gASTdata}.